top of page

 Harissa Whole Baked Cauliflower

-Serves 4-6 as a side dish
+Serves: 4–6 (as a side dish)

 INGREDIENTS

-1 small cauliflower
+1 small whole cauliflower

-2-3 tablespoons harissa paste, gluten-free
+2–3 tablespoons harissa paste (gluten-free)

-¼ cup extra virgin olive oil
+¼ cup extra virgin olive oil plus extra to drizzle

 ½ teaspoon smoked paprika